tareqabedrabbo/qcon-cloudfoundry-tutorial/lab-7/README.md

 # Crashing app

-This lab contains an application that crashes whenever its url is invoked.
+This lab contains an application that simulate crashes whenever its url is invoked.
+Cloud Foundry detects that an application crashed whenever it exists with a non-zero code.

 ## Deploying the app